slavo3dev/slavo/posts/intersection-type.md

 date: '2022-10-16'
 author: 'Slavo'
 image: 'intersection-type-post.png'
-excerpt: 'Intersection&Union types are one of the ways in which you can compose types...'
+excerpt: 'Intersection and Union types are one of the ways in which you can compose types'
 isFeatured: false
 category: 'Type Script'
 ---